Skater Girl on Netflix a powerful, joyful story about skateboarding -- and challenging the status quo

-In the opening scene of Skater Girl, debuting this week on Netflix, a teenage girl tugs on a purple rope attached to a rudimentary skateboard made from a slab of wood and scrap metal wheels.
+In the opening scene of Skater Girl on Netflix, a teenage girl tugs on a purple rope attached to a rudimentary skateboard made from a slab of wood and scrap metal wheels.
 She runs along a dusty road, laughing and looking back as her little brother sits on the makeshift board, gleefully shouting "faster, faster!"

 The film tells the story of Prerna, a girl from a poor family in rural India who's always expected to obey her parents.
 When Jessica, an advertising executive from London, arrives at the village to learn more about her late father's family, she finds Prerna and other local kids playing with their makeshift boards, unaware of skateboarding's popularity around the world.
 Soon, Jessica gets real boards for the kids, and decides to build a skate park for them to foster their new passion.